fbernutz/die-himmelstraeumerin-blog/Content/posts/2023-04-18-mixit-talk.md

 ## Talk Details

 I’ve uploaded my [slides on Speakerdeck](https://speakerdeck.com/fbernutz/why-is-being-different-actually-a-good-thing) if you want to take a look.
-My talk was live streamed on twitch (see [recording on twitch](https://www.twitch.tv/videos/1796259396)).
-The recording will be available on vimeo soon too.
+My talk was live streamed on twitch (see [recording on twitch](https://www.twitch.tv/videos/1796259396)) and the recording is now also [available on vimeo](https://vimeo.com/819077754).

 ### Resources